MasterProvider/NiceDialog/README.md

 ## Setup
-Add  NiceDialog.jar to your Libraries
+Add  NiceDialog.jar to your Libraries from dist folder

 ## Usage